davidVillarreal03/NoteTaker-Express/README.md

 ## Installation

-User must follow the render link here to access this application
+User must follow the render [link](https://notetaker-express-2.onrender.com/) here to access this application

 ## Usage

-Follow this link, , to use the NoteTakerExpress application via the web.
+Follow this link, https://notetaker-express-2.onrender.com/, to use the NoteTakerExpress application via the web.

 ## Credits